mattcooperdev/djmattcooper/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the Author, Matt Cooper.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media